dataluscorp/browser/remote/marionette/doc/PythonTests.md

 ===============

-_Marionette_ is the codename of a [remote protocol] built in to Firefox as well as the name of a functional test framework for automating user interface tests.
+_Marionette_ is the codename of a [remote protocol] built in to Datalus as well as the name of a functional test framework for automating user interface tests.

 The in-tree test framework supports tests written in Python, using